react-navigation/react-navigation.github.io/docs/tab-navigator.md

+---
+id: tab-navigator
+title: TabNavigator
-# TabNavigator
+sidebar_label: TabNavigator
+---

 Used to easily set up a screen with several tabs with a TabRouter.
-For a live example, open [this project with Expo](https://exp.host/@react-navigation/NavigationPlayground).
+For a live example, open [this project with Expo](https://expo.io/@react-navigation/NavigationPlayground).

 ```js
 class MyHomeScreen extends React.Component {